 The Inspiration behind the greenest Blue

 I have a personal mission to inspire readers to live a greener lifestyle in order to protect the big blue.
 That's where the inspiration for The Greenest Blue comes from - started in 2017, the blog is about enjoying our lives to the fullest while showing respect for our environment and being aware of how our lifestyle choices affect the planet.
 Essentially, it’s about living mindfully.
 I think that, all too often, we get overwhelmed with the state of the environment and all the crises facing the ocean.
 I get it.
 I’m surrounded by it everyday.
 But this blog is focused on stepping away from that “doom and gloom” attitude and embracing life for what it is today, while taking mindful actions that support our eco-friendly mindsets.
 Are you looking for some simple, straightforward green inspiration?
+Are you looking for conservation conversations to be happy about?
 You’re in the right place.

 I recently started an 8-week series of eco-changes you can make in your daily life.
 Read about it here!